keshav99/keshav99/README.md

 `Keshav Moorthy (He/Him)`

-I'm an NLP Engineer with experience in devloping and researching Language Models and their inter-discsiplinary applications.
-I'm passionate about connecting the world of research to developing scalable industrial end-to-end applications.
+I'm an ML Engineer with experience in devloping and researching Language Models, Vision Models and multi-modal models and their inter-discsiplinary applications.
+I have extensively worked with retrieval systems and Knowledge Graphs.
 Having experience with vector and graph database systems with extensive Dev-Ops and ML-Ops tools, my expertise in ML systems is complete from model training to production.

-I also update my projects in my personal site: [keshavm.live](https://keshavm.live/projects).
+Please feel free to check out my personal site: [keshavm.live](https://keshavm.live/projects), for more updates on what I do.

 ### Connect with me:
 Email: keshav.moorthy1999@gmail.com